Enso21/Stories/docs/markdown/charlotte-quotes.md

 > I'm ominous and threatening.
 They're my two favorite adjectives.

 > You're never on a scooter to mess around.
 You're on a scooter to win.

+> I'd rather be an anteater.
+I feel like not having legs would suck.
+It would suck having to wiggle around to get anywhere.
+I also think anteaters enjoy eating ants.

+> If you ever want to look European, wear a scarf.